-Throughout the program, you’ll work and study with the field’s top professionals, helping to build your expertise in evidence-based skills in effective threat assessment and management.
+Work and study with the field’s top professionals, building your expertise in evidence-based skills in effective threat assessment and management.

-Course 1: Fundamentals of Threat Assessment & Management
+Course 1: Fundamentals of Threat Assessment and Management

-Our educational programs provide an overview of the theories and approaches related to identifying and mitigating potential violent activity in specific contexts.
-The course examines investigating people who may pose a threat and recognizing and managing immediate threats.
-Topics include behavioral threat assessment, violence risk assessment, behavioral analysis, victim factors and forensic victimology, threatening communications, and managing threats in various contexts.
+This course provides an overview of the theories and approaches related to identifying and mitigating potential violent activity in specific contexts.
+It examines investigating people who may pose a threat and recognizing and managing immediate threats.
+Topics include behavioral threat assessment and threat management, violence risk assessment, behavioral analysis, victim factors and forensic victimology, threatening communications, and managing threats in various contexts.

-Course 2: Threat Assessment & Management in Context: School and Workplace Violence
+Course 2: Threat Assessment and Management in Context: School and Workplace Violence

-This course explores educational institution disruptions such as school violence, workplace violence, malls, and examines their differences and commonalities and respective uniqueness in terms of threat assessment and management, and addresses efforts to evaluate and manage these threats.
-The factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas are also addressed.
+This course explores educational institution disruptions such as school violence, workplace violence, and mall violence, and examines their differences, commonalities, and uniqueness in terms of threat assessment and management, including efforts to evaluate and manage these threats.
+Also addressed are the factors that contribute to violence in these particular areas, from both internal and external sources, as well as legal issues related to evaluating and managing threats in these areas.

-Course 3: Threat Assessment & Management in Context: Stalking, Intimate Partners, and Public Figures
+Course 3: Threat Assessment and Management in Context: Stalking, Intimate Partners, and Public Figures

 This course explores stalking and its relationship to violence from a threat assessment perspective.
-The course examines the factors that contribute to violence in these particular areas and focuses on methods of identifying dangerous individuals and mitigating violence potential and addresses victim factors associated with risk and safety.
+The course examines the factors that contribute to violence in these particular areas and focuses on methods of identifying dangerous individuals, mitigating violence potential, and addressing victim factors associated with risk and safety.

 Frequently Asked Questions

-The Certificate in Threat Assessment and Management is offered online.
-All classes and coursework can be completed virtually, allowing you to fit your education with your schedule.
+The certificate program is offered online.
+All classes and coursework can be completed virtually, allowing you flexibility with your schedule.